GunnarGriese/gunnargriese.github.io/_posts/2023-08-09-ga4-time-travel-bridging-utc-and-local-timezones.md

 ![heatmap-views](/assets/img/timestamp-conversions/heatmap-views.png)
 _Source: Public GA4 BQ dataset_

 The heatmap above shows the number of pageviews per day and hour for a GA4 property.
 As you can see, the heatmap is divided into two parts: the left side shows the `event_timestamp` **before** adjusting it to the property's timezone, while the right side shows the `event_timestamp` **after** adjusting it to the property's timezone.
 The difference between the two is quite significant, as the heatmap on the left shows a lot of activity in the early morning hours (8.00 - 9.00), while the heatmap on the right shows the peak of pageviews to happen later in the morning (10.00 - 11.00).
+Keep in mind that depending on your property's selected time zone the effects on your decision-making process might be even more severe.

 Making decisions based on the heatmap on the left could lead to incorrect conclusions, and result in you missing out on valuable insights.
 For example, you might decide to run a campaign at 8.00 in the morning to target users who are active at that time.
 However, if you look at the heatmap on the right, you'll see that the peak of pageviews happens later in the morning (10.00 - 11.00), meaning that you might be missing out on valuable traffic simply by running your campaign too early throughout the day.

 ## Conclusion

 As shown in this artice, adjusting the `event_timestamp` for its property's timezone is paramount when working with GA4 raw data in BigQuery.
-In general, I recommend using the `event_timestamp` for all time-related analyses and make sure to adjust it to the property's timezone using the `AT TIME ZONE` clause.
+In general, I recommend using the `event_timestamp` for all time-related analyses and making sure to adjust it to the property's timezone using the `AT TIME ZONE` clause.
 This will ensure that you're working with the correct time values and avoid any unexpected discrepancies.

-I hope you find this article useful and that it helps you understand the GA4 timestamp conversion process a bit better and leads to more accurate analyses.
+I hope you find this article useful and that it'll help you understand the GA4 timestamp conversion process a bit better and lead to more accurate analyses.